Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media: Applications to Nonhyperuniform, Hyperuniform, and Antihyperuniform Media

 Next, we carry out our analysis by adding random noise to the exact spreadability data to mimic real data.
 Specifically, we add independent and identically distributed truncated Gaussian noise $\xi(t)$ for each exact spreadability $\mathscr{s}^{ex}(t)$ datum, i.e., the noise amplitude at each time step is independently sampled from a normal distribution $\mathcal{N}(0, \sigma²)$, but truncated to lie in the interval $[-3\sigma, 3\sigma]$.
 This ensures that the noise at each datum does not exceed three standard deviations from the mean, preventing unrealistic outliers in the simulation.
 For each $\sigma$, we run 50 independent realizations and compute the mean and standard deviation of the fits.

 The error of the exponent $\hat{\alpha}$ computed this way for the Type I fit of the examples in the last subsection is shown in Fig. \ref{fig9}.
 Clearly, the fitting error $\delta\hat{\alpha}=\hat{\alpha}-\alpha$ is about the same order of magnitude as the relative noise amplitude $\eta=\frac{\sigma}{\mathscr{s}^{ex}(t_{\text{max}})}$, i.e., $|\delta\hat{\alpha}|\sim\eta$, unless the {\it intrinsic error} (without noise) is greater by itself.
 As can be seen from Fig. \ref{fig5}, the fitting errors of the coefficients essentially synchronize with $\delta\hat{\alpha}$.
-Therefore, as long as the magnitude of random noise is sufficiently smaller than the normalized excess spreadability, i.e., $\eta=\frac{\sigma}{\mathscr{s}^{ex}(t_{\text{max}})}\ll1$, it only adds to the fitting error but, importantly, has no effect on the fitting procedure and the qualitative conclusions.
+Therefore, as long as the magnitude of random noise is sufficiently smaller than the normalized excess spreadability, i.e., $\eta=\frac{\sigma}{\mathscr{s}^{ex}(t_{\text{max}})}\ll1$, it only adds to the fitting error but, importantly, does not affect the fitting procedure and the qualitative conclusions.

+For an ensemble of $\mathscr{s}^{ex}(t)$ data obtained experimentally or numerically, the noise amplitude $\sigma$ can be estimated by the standard deviation of the measured $\mathscr{s}^{ex}(t)$ value at the fixed time $t$.
+The relative error $\eta=\frac{\sigma}{\mathscr{s}^{ex}(t_{\text{max}})}$ can be calculated accordingly and used for error analysis.
+If $\eta$ is comparable to the estimated error of $\hat{\alpha}$, the random noise will be the main limitation of the precision.
+On the other hand, if the estimated $\delta\hat{\alpha}$ is much greater than $\eta$, the precision is likely to be improved simply by acquiring data for longer times.